tim-roberts1/tva/website/docs/development/getting-started/installation.md

 <meta name="viewport" content="initial-scale=1, width=device-width" />
 ```

-## PS TT Commons font
+## PS Commons font

-Our packages were developed with PS TT Commons (Pluralsight brand font) in mind.
+Our packages were developed with PS Commons (Pluralsight brand font) in mind.
 For the best results, install via an HTML `link` tag in your `head` element:

 ```html
 <link